Canoe vs Kayak: Which Should You Choose for Your Next Adventure?

 Making Your Final Decision

-After paddling hundreds of miles in both canoes and kayaks, here's my honest recommendation:
+After paddling thousands of miles in both canoes and kayaks, here is my honest recommendation framework:

 Buy a kayak first if you: